Greece Moments Greece Moments

 Kap Tenaro Leuchtturm Peloponnes

 Here you will come across ancient sites and ruins of settlements.
 Among other things, there are traces of Roman baths (Romaïká loutrá), ancient temple fragments in honor of the sea god Poseidon, as well as a small Cave of Sacrifice (Hades Cave).
-Two small bays invite you to cool off.
+Two small bays invite you to take a dip.

 Peloponnes antike Staetten Hoehle des Hades Mani Tenaro